abam55/DECA-ShortScanner-SMG/README.md

 Clone the repository:

-In the terminal of your IDE/Code editor, type:
+In the terminal of your IDE/Code editor, copy and paste:

 git clone https://github.com/abam55/DECA-ShortScanner-SMG.git